This article originally appeared on VICE UK.

 I met up with Penn recently to find out more about him and his confectionary.

-10 mg indica OG Kush chocolate drops, used for insomnia and sciatica.
+Ten-milligram indica OG Kush chocolate drops, used to treat insomnia and sciatica

 VICE: Hi Penn.
 Can you take me through what you do?